ddamato/complementary.space/src/pages/index.md

 }
 ```

 What you might notice is that the `<button/>` component will be rendered with exceptionally large padding when applied in the body without any density shifts.
 This is by design and allows for different sized components to exist without explicitly activating them.
 Smaller buttons exist in denser areas of the page.
-Looking for a smaller button is asking for the surrounding density to change.
+Looking for a smaller button is asking for the surrounding density to change.[^damato]

 > <ex-button>Density informs the element size</ex-button>